| | | | | | | |

 South Indian Vegetable Sambar in a black bowl with Idli

-Vegetable Sambar is quite possibly the most famous dish from South India.
+Vegetable sambar is quite possibly the most famous dish from South India.
 The base of the dish is creamy lentils mixed with slightly sour and tart tamarind.
-Vegetables absorb all the flavor from fiery chillis, citrusy curry leaves, crunchy dals, astringent mustard seeds, and nutty fenugreek while cooking, then get mixed with the lentils.
+Vegetables absorb all the flavour from fiery chillis, citrusy curry leaves, crunchy dals, astringent mustard seeds, and nutty fenugreek while cooking, then get mixed with the lentils.
 Freshly ground spices tossed in the pan at the last moment make each mouthful invitingly moreish.
 And just like that, you have one of the best meals ever.

 This is one of the most nourishing budget-friendly meals you can make.